Developmental Psychology

 What causes us to develop in one way or another?
 Is it the way our parents raise us?
 The media that we consume?
 The culture we grow up in?
 Or is it simpler than that?
 Can we look at genes and hereditary factors that determine our development?

 These are the questions within the nature vs. nurture debate.
 Nativists, on one side of the spectrum, believe that the answers to developmental psychology can be found in our biology.
-That genes can determine our personality and behavior.
+That gene can determine our personality and behavior.

 Continuity vs. Discontinuity